radiolabme/sink/README.md

 ## Configuration Basics

 Configurations are JSON documents with a version field and platform-specific installation definitions.
+For detailed examples and patterns, see **[examples/FAQ.md](examples/FAQ.md)**, which provides a comprehensive guide to Sink's features with focused, working examples.

 The simplest configuration specifies steps for a single platform:

 ```json
 {